msgProc: Mouse Capture

 wakaPAC.releaseCapture();

 Releases mouse capture.
-Events return to normal routing (based on cursor position).
-Safe to call even if no capture is active.
+Events return to normal routing based on cursor position.
+Safe to call when no capture is active.

 hasCapture()